igmrrf/bugrelay/PRD.md

 ## 👥 User Stories

-### Reporter
+### Bug Reporter
-- As a user, I can submit a bug with screenshots.
+- As a Bug Reporter, I want to submit detailed bug reports with screenshots, so that I can help improve applications I use.
-- As a user, I can browse bugs for a specific app.
+- As a Bug Reporter, I want to browse and interact with existing bug reports, so that I can find similar issues and show support for fixes.

-- As a user, I can upvote or comment on a bug.
+### Company User

-### Company
+- As a Company User, I want to claim ownership of my company's applications, so that I can manage and respond to bug reports.
-- As a company user, I can claim ownership using my company email.
+- As a Company User, I want to manage bug report statuses and responses, so that I can communicate progress to users.

-- As a company user, I can change bug statuses or respond to users.
+### Admin User

-### Admin
+- As an Admin User, I want to moderate content and manage the platform, so that I can maintain quality and prevent abuse.

-- As an admin, I can flag or remove spam bugs.
+### Any User
-- As an admin, I can merge duplicates.
+- As any user, I want secure authentication options, so that I can safely access platform features.

 ---